Jet Set Radio Future

-is a 2002 action-platform video game developed by Smilebit and published by Sega for the Xbox.
-The sequel to the 2000 Dreamcast game Jet Set Radio, the game retains its predecessor's cel-shaded visuals while introducing refined gameplay mechanics, updated graphics, larger open world environments, new characters, an altered plot, a new soundtrack and multiplayer gameplay.
+is a 2002 action game developed by Smilebit and published by Sega for the Xbox.
+It is the sequel to the 2000 Dreamcast game Jet Set Radio, and as a re-imaging of the original game, Jet Set Radio Future maintains its predecessor's cel-shaded visuals while introducing refined gameplay mechanics, updated graphics, larger open world environments, new characters, an altered plot, a new soundtrack and multiplayer gameplay.
 As with the first game, the player controls members of the GG's, a youth street gang that uses inline skates to traverse a futuristic Tokyo, spraying graffiti, challenging rival gangs and evading authorities.

-Jet Set Radio Future was very well-received by critics, winning several awards and being nominated for many others.
-It was released as an Xbox launch game in Japan and Europe, and was later bundled with Xbox consoles along with Sega GT 2002.
-Jet Set Radio Future became backwards compatible on Xbox 360 in 2005.
-In 2023, a sequel to the game was announced by Sega.